netlify/netlify-sitecore-template/README.md

-# XM Cloud Next.js Starter Kit
+# XM Cloud Next.js Starter
 This repository contains the Next.js Starter Kit for Sitecore XM Cloud Development.
 It is intended to get developers up and running quickly with a new Next.js project that is integrated with Sitecore XM Cloud.

 ## GitHub Template